How to Experience Sumo Wrestling at the Sumo Grand Tournament

 Sumo Tournament Daily Schedule

-The line-up for the sumo Grand Tournament and most-updated rankings of the sumo wrestlers are released before the tournament begins, giving attendees ample time to review the players and match-ups before the day of the sumo tournament arrives.
+The line-up for the sumo Grand Tournament and the most up-to-date rankings of the sumo wrestlers are released before the tournament begins, giving attendees ample time to review the players and match-ups before the day of the sumo tournament arrives.

 Seeing Sumo Morning Practice